umccr/MAF-summary/README.md

 ------------ | ------------
 --maf_dir | Directory with MAF files to be merged --maf_files | List of MAF files to be merged.
-Each file name is expected to be separated by comma --output | Name for the output merged MAF file
+Each file name is expected to be separated by comma --output | Name for the merged MAF file

 <br />